AparokshaUI/adwaita-swift/CONTRIBUTING.md

 			- `User Interface` contains protocols and structures that are the basis of presenting content to the user.
 		- `View` contains structures that conform to the `View` protocol and provide an easier-to-use wrapper around a GTUI `NativeWidgetPeer` type.
 	    - `Window` contains structures that conform to the `Window` protocol and simplify the creation of different types of windows.
+    - `CAdw` contains the reference to the C library.
+    - `Generation` contains the code for the auto-generation of Adwaita and Gtk widgets.
 - `Tests` contains an example application for testing `Adwaita`.

 ### 4. Edit the Code